Tropical fish: Freshwater tropical fish

 Most fish that are sold as tropical fish are freshwater species.
-Most species available are generally bred from fish farms in the far east and Florida where tropical temperatures make the commercial production more viable.
+Most species available are generally bred from fish farms in Asia and Florida where tropical temperatures make the commercial production more viable.
 Mass production of tropical fish from farms has led to many inexpensive fish available to aquarists.
 Tropical freshwater fish are the most popular group of fish because of the low price and ease of keeping in aquaria.
 Some species are difficult to breed in captivity and so are still sourced from the wild.
 These species are generally more expensive.
 Among the bred-in-captivity species, the most expensive freshwater species include arowanas and flowerhorn cichlids.
 Some male flowerhorns are sterile due to many cross breedings.

 Saltwater tropical fish

 Marine fish that are sold as tropical fish are generally sourced from the wild, usually from the coral reefs around the world.
 This is because only a few species of marine fish have been successfully bred in captivity with any regularity.
 The price of marine fish coupled with the difficulty in keeping them alive in aquaria makes them less of a popular choice for aquarists to keep.
 However, because of the more vivid colours, patterns and behaviour of marine fish compared to freshwater fish, they are still reasonably popular.
 The advances in filtration technology and increase in available knowledge on how to maintain marine fish as well as the increasing number of aquarium-bred species is seeing a gradual rise in their popularity.